SagarBapodara/Movie-Recommendation-System/README.md

 Clone this repository or Download the files into your local system.

 - Extract the ZIP file (if you directly download from Github Web)
-- Download the similarity model file from [here](https://drive.google.com/file/d/1aF6TthiM_ZpVjcWAnbXg7OJAl0oAkXs1/view?usp=sharing)
+- Download the similarity model file from [here 🔗](https://drive.google.com/file/d/1aF6TthiM_ZpVjcWAnbXg7OJAl0oAkXs1/view?usp=sharing)
 - Make sure all the files are in the same folder/directory
 - Open your Command Prompt (CMD) in the same directory
 - Type the following command (for web app) :